sm43/tekton-argocd/README.md

 * You need to fork both the repos
 * edit [./pipeline/02-pipelinerun.yaml](./pipeline/02-pipelinerun.yaml) and add your token and replace your repository url by
 * replace image registry with yours
-* add GitHub personal access token for GIT_PASSWORD and replace git usernames
+* add GitHub personal access token for GIT_PASSWORD and replace git username
 * then you can apply the pipelinerun

 you can look for your pipeline using